-SWQMP Element Task Measure of Activity Required ID Success/Frequency 5.1 Design Standards and Karst Policy implementation Continued implementation throughout permit cycle The permittee shall continue to implement and enforce the design standards and specifications for road construction and the Karst policy to address post-construction stormwater runoff from new development and redevelopment projects that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development.
+SWQMP ID Element Task Measure of Success/Frequency Activity Required 5.1 Design Standards and Karst Policy implementation Continued implementation throughout permit cycle The permittee shall continue to implement and enforce the design standards and specifications for road construction and the Karst policy to address post-construction stormwater runoff from new development and redevelopment projects that disturb greater than or equal to one acre, including projects less than one acre that are part of a larger common plan of development.
 The program must ensure that controls are in place that would prevent or minimize water quality impacts.

 The Division of Design and the Division of Construction implements the Karst Policy and Sections 212 and 213 of the Standard Specifications for post-construction water quality management.
-Under the Karst Policy, KYTC provides a containment area upstream of each sinkhole that has the capacity to hold the contents of one tanker truck.
+Under the Karst Policy, KYTC provides guidance on constructing near sinkholes.